 I had a bit of gravel leftover, so I topped off a few of my other house plants and added the sea glass to this succulent in a repurposed vase.
 Cute, right?

 This is just a portion of my indoor plant collection.
 I'm constantly moving them around so they get the appropriate amount of light, and keeping an eye on them if they seem to look stressed.
 Succulents can be tricky to grow indoors, but I've had many of mine for years now.
+Generally, succulents with red and purple in the leaves prefer more direct light than their all green friends, so keep that in mind when you're shopping.
 Some species just do better outdoors, though, so be open to finding the right situation where your plants will thrive.
 And don't overwater! :)

 It's Labor Day weekend!
 Have a good one!